pfragkiad/net_notes/README.md

 ## Add custom configuration via extension

-`CustomOptions.CustomOptionsSection` is assumed to be the string of the top level correspoding element within the settings json file.
+`CustomOptions.CustomOptionsSection` is assumed to be the string (as a static field) of the top level correspoding element within the settings json file.

 ```cs
 public static IServiceCollection AddCustomOptions(